MillyCodes/CanvasPanel/README.md

-# New York Code School Admin Panel
+# Milly's Code School Admin Panel
 Work in progress: Admin panel for a fictitious coding school whereby the administrator can create users, cohorts and courses as well as edit and destroy as needed.

 # Technologies Used